miki151/keeperrl_wiki/Gameplay/Team_Strategy.md

 4. Surround single creatures in the open
 5. Fight armies in confined spaces to avoid being surrounded
 6. Protect your keeper and dungeon by taking the fight to tough enemies
-7. Capture prisoners during battles
-8. Lure enemies out of their territory to capture them more easily
+7. Secure an area promptly after invading to bring prisoners back alive.
+8. Capture enemies in battle by baiting them to attack your dungeon, making it easier to seize them when they fall.
+9. Quick torture can make defeated prisoners switch sides in a fight.
-9. Keep in mind that defeated prisoners die after 300 turns and can be shot, control your team to displace captives behind your front line
+10. Keep in mind that defeated prisoners die after 300 turns and can be shot, control your team to displace captives behind your front line

 Keeping control of the party
 ----------------------------